patshone96/BosonitInternship/Block13-MongoDB/README.md

   1. First create a new poject with an hexagonal structure, and the Person entity

   2. Create the Respository interface which extend the MongoRepository<T, ID> interface and which'll provide the necessary methods for the CRUD operations

+  3. Create the Input and Output DTOs for the person entity

+  4. Create the Person Service Interface which defines the abstract methods that'll be developed on the Service Implementation